mnalis/android-wifi-upgrade/README.md

 ## TODO
 * Never write XML by hand as I do here!
 It will seem to work in most cases, and then break badly on some non-escaped value or similar.

-* only config I implemented currently are open networks (no PSK) and WPA2 networks (with ASCII PSK).
-Maybe support other (WEP, WPA1, EAP-xxx thingies) ?
+* only config supports implemented currently are open networks (no PSK), WEP networks with up to 4 preshared keys, and WPA2 networks (with ASCII PSK);
+  WPA1 may be or not be supported per chosen bit masks, but was not tested directly.
+Maybe support other (WPA1, EAP-xxx thingies)?

 * set uid to 1000 or 0 ? or -1 ?

-** there are UIDs in "CreatorUid", "LastUpdateUid", "LastConnectUid", "CreatorName" => "android.uid.system:1000", "LastUpdateName" => "android.uid.system:1000"... are they all same or may be different?
+** there are UIDs in "CreatorUid", "LastUpdateUid", "LastConnectUid", "CreatorName" => "android.uid.system:1000", "LastUpdateName" => "android.uid.system:1000"...
+   are they all same or may be different?

 * parse id_str (url_decode, JSON) for creatorUid & configKey ?

 * where to put "priority" and "bssid" from wpa_supplicant.conf ?
 ** possibly, bssid maps to DefaultGwMacAddress ?

 * wpa_supplicant.conf: is "disabled" always "1" ?

 * warn for all unhandled key/value pairs (or even better, handle them correctly)

 * FIXMEs in code